mybb/meta/architecture/mybb-1.9-theme-system.md

   <br>

-  **Table: Application Awareness of Immediate Resource Requests** Resource Type | Internal Cache | HTTP-exposed Cache | Application Logic -|-|-|-
+  **Table: Application Awareness of Immediate Resource Requests by Type** Resource Type | Internal Cache | HTTP-exposed Cache | Application Logic -|-|-|-
   **Template** | Twig PHP Cache | ❌ No | ✅ Yes (server-side rendering)
   **Style / Script** | Optional | ✅ Yes | ✅ Yes (appending to returned documents)
   **Other** | Optional | ✅ Yes | ❌ No

-  The missing coverage can be achieved through the consistent usage of the `asset_url()` Twig extension function in Templates (and equivalent resolution of Resource paths internally), which, in addition to returning the correct URLs depending on CDN settings during normal operation, may point selected requests to a PHP file that would return expected content from internal source files, and provide signals to the application to check source files for changes, when in development mode.
+  The missing coverage can be achieved through the consistent usage of the `asset_url()` Twig extension function in Templates (and equivalent resolution of Resource paths internally), which, in addition to returning the correct URLs depending on CDN settings during normal operation, may point selected requests to a PHP file that would return expected content from internal source files (when they cannot be accessed directly through HTTP), and provide signals to the application to check source files for changes, when in development mode.

 - ### In-Resource Data Access
   In addition to Resource management, the application and Plugins may need to pass data — that originates in PHP logic — for use in Resource logic.